gcioffi/TLIO/README.md

 ### Modify HasVIO vector in 'evolving_state.txt'

 Use "Transform_HasVio.py" to get more correspondences between IMU states and corresponding VIO states.
+In line 8, insert the name of your bag (with extension).

 Just make sure that the directories in this script correspond to the directories in your workspace.